max-muoto/max-muoto/README.md

 ### About me

 My name is Max.
-I'm currently a software engineer at [Standard Metrics](https://standardmetrics.io/) where I focus on fullstack development for our Venture product.
-I graduated in 2022 from UNC Chapel Hill where I majored in Computer Science and minored in Statistics and Analytics.
+I'm currently a software engineer at [Standard Metrics](https://standardmetrics.io/) where I focus on backend development and infastructure.

 <details>